 Lead Researcher, Adaptation to glacio-hydrological change in high mountains

 My doctoral research aims to 1) characterize and compare how select communities in the Nepal Himalaya, Peruvian Andes, and Alaska Coast Mountains are experiencing and responding to changes in glacier hydrology and 2) to identify guiding principles for climate change adaptation plans that are attentive to both human well-being and ecological resilience.
-The project draws on insights from earth system science, climate change adaptation scholarship, research on coupled socio-ecological systems, and the perspectives of residents living in globally significant high mountain regions.
-It contributes broadly to the advancement of integrative environmental change scholarship, while also providing actionable recommendations for navigating the socio-ecological dimensions of rapidly changing high mountain glacio-hydrological systems.
+The project draws on insights from earth system science, theoretical work on climate change adaptation and socio-ecological systems, and the perspectives of residents in globally significant high mountain regions.
+It contributes to the advancement of mountain-focused climate change adaptation research, while also providing actionable recommendations for successfully navigating climate-related changes in mountain areas.
 Supervision is provided by Drs.
 Michele Koppes, Leila Harris, Kai Chan, and Martin Price (UNESCO Chair in Sustainable Mountain Development).

-Lead Researcher, Systematic reviews of climate change adaptation in glaciated mountains
+Lead Researcher, Systematic review of climate change adaptation in glaciated mountains

 Lead Researcher, The role of organizational cooperation in addressing landscape scale stressors